fvmformal/fvm/doc/sphinx/source/sequencesandproperties.rst

 Using drom2psl to generate sequences
 ------------------------------------

-While PSL supports writing complex sequences using SEREs (Sequential Extended Regular Expressions), the FVM proposes to use a helper tool, ``drom2psl``, to generate sequences from `Wavedrom <wavedrom.com>`_ timing diagrams.
+While PSL supports manually writing complex sequences using SEREs (Sequential Extended Regular Expressions), the FVM proposes to use a helper tool, ``drom2psl``, to generate sequences from `Wavedrom <wavedrom.com>`_ timing diagrams.

 From a Wavedrom waveform that looks like this: